Steps to Securing Funding

 - CDFIs and micro lenders (See the Lending Grid for specific organizations)

 - Guaranty programs (SBA 504 and 7A loans)

 - USDA loans (available for rural areas)

-- City/county programs (see if your city/county has a small business lending program)
+- City/county programs (Denver city/county has a small business lending program)

 If you are successful at securing financing, congratulations!